 3. The Atmosphere

 The Atmosphere of the Champion´s parade is as sensational as during the Oficial Parade that took place the weekend before.
 Carnival parades at the Sambadrome are highly competitive, and the Champions’ Parade exudes the relaxed and upbeat atmosphere of thousands of people past the Ash Wednesday hurdle, when the tense (and often tearful or heatedly contentious) point-counting takes place.
+The city of Rio will not be as crowded as just a few days before.
+This is a Huge PLUS!!!
+You will get to visit Rio´s postcards with much smaller lines!!!
+Traffic will be much less intense too!

 4. Parade Tickets Price